edent11/Banker/README.md

 # Banker - Robbery Game
 I developed a PC game that simulates a bank robbery using C# on Unity.
-While making this project, I implemented C# scripts such as
+While making this project, I implemented C# scripts such as:
 - Character's motion
 - Weapon loading
 - Bank queue